mlip-cmu/f2025/assignments/I2_requirements.md

-# Individual Assignment 2: Requirements
+# Individual Assignment 2: Risks and Mitigations

 (17-445/17-645/17-745 Machine Learning in Production; 11-695 AI Engineering)

 ## Overview

-In this assignment, you will zoom out from the ML component and think about the requirements and risks associated with a larger ML-enabled system in a concrete scenario.
+In this assignment, you will zoom out from the ML component and think about about risks and how to mitigate them for an ML-powered system in a concrete scenario.
+We will use several approaches to consider proactively think about risks through the lens of requirements and safety engineering.

-In this assignment, you will get practice on how to systematically identify system requirements and risks associated with a larger ML-enabled system.
-In particular, you will learn to (a) make a clear distinction between the roles that environmental and machine entities play in system dependability, and (2) hazard analysis and apply fault tree analysis (FTA) to identify and analyze potential risks in a case study scenario involving a vehicle dash cam.

 Learning goals:
-* Understand the role of the environment in establishing system requirements.
+* Understand the role of the environment and environmental assumptions in system risks and establishing system requirements
-* Learn to systematically identify risks and design mitigation strategies.
+* Consider multiple different mitigation strategies in the system design to eliminate or reduce risks
+* Design reliable measures for qualities of interest
 * Apply hazard analysis to anticipate risks
 * Apply FTA to understand risks and plan mitigations in an AI-enabled system
-* Understand the strengths and limitations of FTA.
+* Understand the strengths and limitations of these techniques.

 ## Scenario